-Well, a design focused packaging manufacturer will be able to analyse the entire range of boxes you use, and reduce the total number.
+Well, a design-focused packaging manufacturer can analyse the entire range of boxes you use and reduce the total number.

-This is usually achieved through combining boxes with low usage into a single or reduced number of boxes, all of which can accommodate multiple different products (potentially using inserts / cradles etc. to ensure performance isn’t affected).
+An experienced designer can combine packaging with low usage into a single or reduced number of boxes, all of which can accommodate multiple different products (potentially using inserts or other fittings to ensure performance isn’t affected).

-This take into account the 80 / 20 rule, in that for many businesses 20 percent of their packaging inventory accounts for 80 percent of the packaging they ship.
-But all of the slow moving lines need to be stored as well, even if they are only replenished once or twice per year.
+Rationalisation takes into account the 80 / 20 rule, in that for many businesses, 20 per cent of their packaging inventory accounts for 80 per cent of the packaging they ship.
+However, slow-moving lines need to be stored as well, even if they are only replenished once or twice per year.

-With a faster moving yet smaller packaging inventory, it is possible to replenish more frequently whilst also using less storage space.
-By eliminating the slower moving packaging, it frees up this storage space.
+With a faster-moving yet smaller packaging inventory, it is possible to replenish more frequently whilst using less storage space.
+By eliminating the slower-moving packaging, it frees up this storage space.

-There are other benefits too however, including economies of scale when purchasing (getting your business a better price), having less cash tied up in slow moving stock, and making management and stock checking much easier.
+Other benefits include economies of scale when purchasing (getting your business a better price), having less cash tied up in slow-moving stock, and making management and inventory checking much more straightforward.

-Reduce the amount of packaging void fill used
+Reduce the amount of packaging void fill you use

-When considering reducing the storage space required for packaging, it is important to look beyond the range of boxes and cartons you use.
+When considering reducing the storage space required for packaging, it is crucial to look beyond the range of boxes and cartons you use.

-And whilst this is true, the questions should be whether your use of void fill is optimised (i.e. you are using as little as possible), or are you using it to compensate for outer cartons that are not suitably tailored to your products?
+And whilst this is true, the question should be whether your use of void fill is optimised (i.e. you are using as little as possible) or whether you are using it to compensate for not suitably tailoring your outer cartons to your products.

-Using custom sized packaging that is designed specifically to the correct size and specification to protect your items during shipping will help to achieve this, without sacrificing its primary function – protecting your items.
+Using custom-sized packaging explicitly designed to the correct size and specification to protect your items during shipping helps achieve this without sacrificing its primary function – protecting your items from damage.

-It also has the added benefit of improving the end users experience – who is the person responsible for adequately recycling or disposing of all the excess packaging you are sending to them.
-Plus, custom sized packaging can reduce transit costs through more efficient use of space.
+It also has the added benefit of improving the end users’ experience – who is responsible for adequately recycling or disposing of all the excess packaging you send to them.
+Plus, custom-sized packaging can reduce transit costs through more efficient use of space.